 Before founding The Growth Coach, Dan Murphy was a CPA for an international accounting and auditing firm.
 Clint Blinka was a track and field coach in public schools.
-Other franchise business coaches were corporate trainers and vice presidents of sales.
+Other franchise business coaches were corporate trainers and vice presidents of sales\, marketing and operations.

-“The Growth Coach is more of a lifestyle,” says Gary Green, founder of Strategic Franchise, our parent company.
+“The Growth Coach is more of a lifestyle,” says Gary Green, founder of Strategic Franchising, our affiliated brand of companies.
 “The nice thing about The Growth Coach is that you can be 85 years old.
 As long as you’re still in decent health, you still can be operating.
 You could go away for a month at a time.
 It doesn’t matter because you’re not at an office 9 to 5, Monday through Friday, worried about answering the phone.”

 The decision to become a Growth Coach owner comes down to that individual’s desires.
 Consider these reasons our Growth Coaches decided to make the switch.
 Then ask yourself: what kind of life do you want?

 Achieve work-life balance

 Clint Blinka was at the top of his field, a highly qualified track and field coach who started out in local high schools and transitioned into collegiate operations at Sam Houston State University, a Division 1 school.